Last Updated on

 Chaffinches build simple, open cup shaped nests of twigs and grasses.
 The chaffinches can select a spot to build their nest by observing the activity of other birds in their local area.
 They will also use the sun’s position to observe and judge where they should build their home.

 The chaffinch is a bird that is active during the day and then spends its nights singing on the lookout for insects or other food.
 Chaffinch nests are usually found dug into trees or walls, but most of those holes are made by woodpeckers, coots, or bats who receive benefit from being near human habitats.

 The chaffinch song is loud and beautiful.
 It’s one of the most musical of all birds, especially when breeding.

 Male chaffinches are very territorial during the mating season, singing vigorously to defend their territory from rivals.
 The song of the male chaffinch is one of the more pleasant sounds in the garden.
 It has a song consisting of 15 different varied calls that it sings in order to attract females.
 The songs are composed of whistles, rattles, warbles, and trills that can last for as long as 30 seconds.
-Additionally, its small body size makes it vulnerable to attacks from hawks or cats, and its only defense is its singing which tells other Chaffinches that danger is near.
+Additionally, its small body size makes it vulnerable to attacks from hawks or cats, and its only defence is its singing which tells other Chaffinches that danger is near.

 Chaffinch Breeding Season

 Typically, chaffinches will breed from late March until late August when the sun is strong.